Stains on Stainless Steel….

 Having said that, you don’t want to be consuming large amounts of it, so make sure you follow the above steps to make sure the rust has been cleaned off the pan before you use it again.

 Personally, however, I would avoid using a pan that shows signs of rusting.
 In my opinion, a pan once rusted is always going to be susceptible to rusting again, even if you remove all the corrosion.
 Also, I prefer to play it safe.
 In this article at prevention.com, toxicologist James H. Woods, PhD, of the department of environmental and occupational health sciences at University of Washington says that while he is not aware of any health issues related to eating food made in rusted pans, why would you take the risk?
-He recommends buying new cookware.
+He recommends buying new cookware

 So do I.

-Stain on Stainless Steel Cookware #4
+Stains on Stainless Steel Cookware #4

-If you’re familiar with heat tint, it’s that ugly rainbow-like discolouration on your stainless steel pan caused by excessive heat or by heating a pan too quickly.
+If you’re familiar with heat tint, it’s that ugly rainbow-like discoloration on your stainless steel pan caused by excessive heat or by heating a pan too quickly.
 It doesn’t affect the performance of the pan nor the foods cooked in the pan.
 Just the aesthetics.
 To be honest, most of my stainless steel pieces look like they are heat tinted and I can’t say it has really ever bothered me much.

 What exactly causes heat tint?